Exportation, Diligent Effort, & Disclosure

 When does the surplus lines agent keep a copy of the disclosure form?

 According to Florida law, obtaining and maintaining an accurate and complete surplus lines disclosure is the sole responsibility of the retail/producing agent, not the surplus lines agent.
-Surplus lines agents are only required to obtain a disclosure when acting in both a producing and surplus lines capacity.
+Surplus lines agents are only required to obtain and maintain a disclosure when acting in both a producing and surplus lines capacity.

 When can I apply the one declination under F.S.
 626.914(4)?